tliron/prudence-java/README.md

 Though minimalistic, Prudence addresses real-world, practical needs, from state-of-the-art server- and client-side caching to URI rewriting and virtual hosting.

-Please see the main [Prudence](http://threecrickets.com/prudence/) site for comprehensive documentation.
+Please see the [Prudence web site](http://threecrickets.com/prudence/) for comprehensive documentation.